Jsfain/SDCard/README.md

  * The source and header files contain full descriptions of each function and what they do.
  * A test file, **SD_TEST.C**, is probably the best way to understand how to implment the module.
 This file contains main(), and includes several function examples.
  * **SD_TEST.C** is structured in blocks to test out the various features and functions.
 These blocks are clearly marked and described in comments.
 The blocks can be commented out independently of each other so you can easily test the various functions.
- * Below is an example of the simple initialization steps that must be implemented prior to using any other parts of the AVR-SD Card module files/functions.
+ * Below is an example of the initialization steps that must be implemented in main() prior to using any other parts of the AVR-SD Card files/functions.

 ### Initialization: